 Mt.
-Burnham, a small forest bump, sits in the middle high country between Throop Peak and Mt.
+Burnham is a forest bump which sits in the middle high country between Throop Peak and Mt.
 Baden Powell.
 Measured at 8991 feet, this peak was named in 1951 after Major Frederick R. Burnham, a British army officer and explorer who was later an advocate for the Boy Scouts movement.

 An interesting alternative to hiking up Mt.
 Burnham is via Lodgepole Picnic Area (a decommissioned picnic still labeled on old topo maps).
 This route is the easiest but most direct, gaining about 1500 feet in 2 miles round trip.
 The area doesn’t receive a lot of foot traffic and has missed decades of fires so it is in pristine condition.